local-group-games/warbird/packages/ecs/README.md

-# colyseus-test-ecs
+# @warbird/ecs

-The `colyseus-test-ecs` package contains tools to help organize server-side game logic in a Colyseus application.
+The `@warbird/ecs` package contains tools to help organize server-side game logic in a Colyseus application.
 Games are built using the [Entity-Component System](https://en.wikipedia.org/wiki/Entity_component_system) (ECS) architecture, where:

 * Each Colyseus room has a single `World` that controls a `MapSchema` of `Entity` instances.
 * Each game object is represented by an `Entity` and can contain one or more stateful `Component` instances.